thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'The window to check the device&#39;s connection to ThingsBoard will open.
 The following step is optional.
 Select the messaging protocol and your operating system.
 Then, install the necessary client tools and copy the command;'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-1-1-provision-device-connectivity-3-pe.png
         title: 'Execute previously copied command.
 The device state should be changed from "Inactive" to "Active" and you should see the published "temperature" readings.
-Then, close connectivity window;'
+Then, close the connectivity window;'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-1-1-provision-device-4-pe.png
         title: 'Your first device has been added.
 As new devices are added, they will be added to the top of the table, since the table sorts devices using the time of the creation by default;'